digital-asset/daml/docs/source/app-dev/ledger-api.rst

 When you need to know about DAML-LF
 ===================================

 DAML-LF is only really relevant when you're dealing with the objects you send to or receive from the ledger.
-If you use :doc:`code generation </app-dev/bindings-java/codegen>`, you don't need to know about DAML-LF at all, because this generates idiomatic representations of DAML for you.
+If you use any of the provided language bindings for the Ledger API, you don't need to know about DAML-LF at all, because this generates idiomatic representations of DAML for you.

 Otherwise, it can be helpful to know what the types in your DAML code look like at the DAML-LF level, so you know what to expect from the Ledger API.